 We live in a time of upheaval.
-The changes in the media markets and digital innovations such as Facebook and Twitter how much our World changes.
+The changes in the media markets and digital innovations such as Facebook and Twitter how much our Welt changes.
 What can we do?

 - When media changes, society changes

 - The new rules of the game for brands